Coffee-0xFF/MCBE_Android_Patcher/README.md

 3) Install the [Termux app](https://f-droid.org/pt_BR/packages/com.termux)

-4) Open termux and run the following commands one at a time to install the dependences
+4) Open termux and run the following commands one at a time to install the dependencies
 ```
 termux-setup-storage
 apt update